stata2r/stata2r.github.io/src/extras/README.md

 #### Iterating with purrr

-Read in many files and append them together:
+Read in many files and append them together.

 <div class="code--container">
 <div>